w3c/wcag3/guidelines/groups/layout/orientation/multi-step-process.md

 title: Multi-step process
 ---

-Context is provided to orient the user in a site or multi-step process.
+Context is provided to orient the user in a site or multi-step :term[process].